blockhousetech/guardian/README.md

 Guardian is a tool that uses symbolic execution to validate whether an SGX enclave binary is orderly according to the definition in [[1]](#1)—it also tries to detect typical enclave attack primitives in the process.
 It uses angr [[2]](#2)—a symbolic execution engine that focus on usability—as a backend.
+For more details, please read our [paper](https://arxiv.org/abs/2105.05962).

 ### Licence